 Over the years, the trend has been for more and more students with disabilities-including LD-to spend most of their instructional time in general education classrooms.
-The practice of educating students with disabilities in general education classrooms along with typical students-frequently referred to as "inclusion"-is associated with better outcomes for students with disabilities.
+The practice of educating students with disabilities in general education classrooms along with typical students frequently referred to as "inclusion"-is associated with better outcomes for students with disabilities.
 The IDEA also requires that students with disabilities be educated with students who are not disabled to the maximum extent appropriate.
 Special classes, separate schooling, or other removal from the regular educational environment should occur only if the nature or severity of the disability is such that education in regular classes with the use of supplemental aids and services cannot be achieved satisfactorily.

-Between 2000 and 2006, the percentage of students with LD who spent more than 80% of their time in regular school classrooms rose steadily, from 40% to 55%.
-In 2007, 59% of students with LD spent more than 80% of their school day in general education.
+Between 2000 and 2008, the percentage of students with LD who spent more than 80% of their time in regular school classrooms rose steadily, from 40% to 62%.
 No other category of special education students-except students with speech or language impairments-had higher percentages spending more time in general education than students with LD.
 However, examining the rate of inclusion among states reveals significant variance.
-According to information collected by the U.S. Department of Education, the percentage of students with LD who spend 80% or more of their school day in general education ranges across states from a high of 86% in Alabama to a low of 18% in Hawaii.
+According to information collected by the U.S. Department of Education, the percentage of students with LD who spent 80% or more of their school day in general education during the 2007-2008 school year ranged across states from a high of 89% in Alabama to a low of 14% in Hawaii.